GosuStely/java-chat-room/doc/protocol.md

 ## 9.2.
 Invitation response
-The receiver responds to the invitation (accept or decline).
+The recipient (Client 2) can either accept or decline the game invitation.

 ### 9.2.1.
 Happy flow
-If the receiver accepts the invitation:
+If Client 2 accepts the invitation:
 ```
 C2 -> S: RPS_INVITE_RESP {"status": "ACCEPT"}
 ```